Ps-budd/consumer_complaints_challange/README.md

 consumer loan,2012,1986,84,19
 consumer loan,2013,3117,159,12

    ```

+# Run Instructions
+I used python3 for solving this challenge and used only the I/O libraries.
+I have mentioned the different test cases which can be found inside insight_testsuite. you can move the each test cases in input file and check the output.

 # Contact
 Feel free to contact [me](https://www.linkedin.com/in/adityadubey09/) if you need anything Or You can email me at adubey6@hawk.iit.edu